F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 ## Bigram Language Model
 Now that the input data is ready we can start building the language model.
 The model we gonna build is called Bigram and in the following we will discuss details of the model.
 The only layer the model has for now is just an embedding layer which is a look up table with the size of our vocabulary and since in Tiny-Shakespear we have 65 characters, the vovab size is 65.
-The model in the forward pass takes the input which is of the size of (batch_size , block_size) or (B, T) and it will look into the embedding table and for each numebr takes that row and print it out as an output.
+The model in the forward pass takes the input which is of the size of (batch_size , block_size) or (B, T) and it will look into the embedding table and for each number takes that row and print it out as an output.
 So the output is of the size of (Batch_size* Block_size , Vocab_size) or (B, T, C).
 For the loss we use cross entropy loss.

 ```
 class BigramLanguageModel(nn.Module):